-You might think I know very well the names of my fingers thank you.
-And you would be quite right.
-Except that guitar finger names are slightly different as in guitar the fingers have very specific names.
+You might be thinking: I know very well the names of my fingers, thank you very much.
+And you would be quite right!
+Except that in guitar playing we give our fingers very specific names .
 This is particularly important in classical guitar where classical guitar scores use these names to suggest to players which fingers to use at certain points.
-Guitar finger names of the fingers in the left hand are named according to numbers. - (1)- Index Finger - (2)- Middle Finger - (3)- Ring Finger - (4)- Little Finger

 Sitting Positions: This lesson takes you through the principles and dos and donts of the classical guitar sitting position.
 It introduces you to the guitar supports available including footstools, the Efel, the Dynarette, the A-Frame and the ErgoPlayay.